In Stock

 French Echalion

 Shallots grow from individual bulbs called sets.
 Each should be whole with an intact base.
-Some may appear joined but count as one; split bulbs can still grow if the base is sound.
+Some may appear joined but count as one; split bulbs can still grow, provided the base is secure.
 Once planted, they begin to grow as the soil warms, developing roots, followed by shoots, and eventually dividing underground into clusters of 6–12 bulbs.
 Strong leafy growth by late spring is a good sign that plants are developing well and are more likely to produce a quality harvest.
-Plants mature in summer when the leaves yellow and flop.
+Plants mature in summer when the leaves turn yellow and flop.
 You can harvest slightly earlier for fresh use, though smaller bulbs won’t store as well.

 Planting Time and Climate